jimniels/blog/_posts/2016-01-28-designing-and-building-assignment-desk.md

 ![Animation of navigation between three list views]({{site.imageurl}}/2016/assignment-desk-list-views.gif)

-Once I had static mocks in a nearly completed state, it was an asynchronous process of implementing them with the front-end developer.
-I was writing CSS and React components to bring each of these mocks alive, while the front-end developer was wiring the flow of data from the back-end to the client.
+Once I had static mocks in a nearly completed state, it was an asynchronous process of implementing them in tandem with the other front-end developer.
+I was writing CSS and React components to bring each of these mocks alive, while the other developer was wiring the flow of data from the back-end to the client.
+I essentially designed and coded the view layer of the application, while the other developer implemented things architecturally.

 At times I would dive back into Sketch to figure out the designs for individual components of a page.
 For example, one of the widgets we were required to build specified that the user be able to select different brands and view content in the application based on the selected brand.
 For this, I designed a button in the application bar with the current brand’s logo (which provided brand context to the page’s content) that, once clicked, provided a modal where the user could change their brand context based on brands available to them: